-Over at least a 6 - 12 month period, you will be required to work, and support others to work, in ways that promote and support the health and well-being of individuals within your organisation/setting, and to gather evidence to complete your chosen units.
+Over at least a 6 - 12 month period, you will be required to work, and support others to work, in ways that promote and support the health and well-being of children and/or young people within your organisation/setting, and to gather evidence to complete your chosen units.
 You will need to show how you use your knowledge and practical skills to contribute to the support of their health and well-being.
-You should also work with others by gathering and sharing relevant and appropriate information with colleagues, professionals and others involved in the care of individuals, using agreed documents, processes and procedures.
+You should also work with others by gathering and sharing relevant and appropriate information with colleagues, professionals and others involved in the care of children and/or young people, using agreed documents, processes and procedures.

-You will follow the normal policies and procedures operating in your organisation/setting, demonstrating the key principles, values and behaviours that underpin the care of individuals within the health and care sector.
+You will follow the normal policies and procedures operating in your organisation/setting, demonstrating the key principles, values and behaviours that underpin the care of children and/or young people within the health and social care sector.

-You will be expected to complete a reflective log regularly over the period, reflecting on your practice in the promotion and support of the individuals who you work with, and reflecting and identifying any of your own development needs to continuously improve and discuss further with your manager/assessor.
+You will be expected to complete a reflective log regularly over the period, reflecting on your practice in the promotion and support of the children and/ or young people who you work with, and reflecting and identifying any of your own development needs to continuously improve and discuss further with your manager/assessor.
 You will also be required to keep a portfolio of evidence during the assessment period; this will be generated through normal workplace processes, including planned progress meetings, and through expert witness testimony from your manager or workplace mentor.

-You will be asked to promote health and well-being through leading the development of a range of activities identified through the personal plans of individuals that you support in your role.
-You will need to review plans, lead on the planning and development of activities and carry out those planned activities on four occasions.
+You will be asked to promote health and well-being through leading the development of a range of activities identified through the personal plans of the children and/or young people that you support in your role.
+You will need to review plans, lead on the planning and development of activities, and carry out those planned activities on four occasions.